viam-labs/1liner/README.md

 ## todo

+- [ ] does this work with pyinstaller?
+1) can we pre-set the class(es), 2) will it detect the runtime imports
 - [ ] accept multiple models
 - [ ] if no class, use all Model subclasses from imported module
 - [ ] dynamic meta.json?